BitBagCommerce/SyliusAdyenPlugin/doc/headless.md

 }
 ```

-This configuration can be further injected into the dropin configuration provided by [Adyen itself](https://docs.adyen.com/online-payments/web-drop-in)
+This configuration shall be then injected into the dropin configuration provided by [Adyen itself](https://docs.adyen.com/online-payments/web-drop-in).

 #### Initializing the transaction